FrancisBanville/ms_interpreting_probabilities/README.md

 feasibility of interactions along with the empirical data on observed interactions.

-# Trends and features of probabilistic networks
+# Properties of probabilistic networks

 The differences in the mathematical formulations of local and potential interactions can affect their statistical properties when applied to key